Knocknaheeny: Name and crest

 Knocknaheeny is translated from the Irish Cnoc na hAoine meaning "Hill of Friday".
 This is thought by some to reference the hill upon which Jesus Christ was crucified.

-The Knocknaheeny crest is blue and black in colour and includes the Irish title Cnoc na hAoine.
-The crest has three images: a reservoir, a windmill, and a swallow.
-The three stars represent Knocknaheeny, Hollyhill and Knocknacullen.
+The Knocknaheeny crest is blue and black in colour and includes the Irish name, Cnoc na hAoine.
+The crest features three images: a windmill, a swallow and the area's water tower with three stars to represent Knocknaheeny, Hollyhill and Knocknacullen.